SumoLogic/sumologic-content/README.md

 1. Support for this content is provided by our community on a volunteer basis.
 Submit [GitHub Issues](https://github.com/SumoLogic/sumologic-content/issues) for bugs and enhancement requests.

 2. This content is separate from our official [App Catalog](https://help.sumologic.com/docs/integrations/) unless otherwise noted.
-The content here for material that not currently published to the [App Catalog](https://help.sumologic.com/docs/integrations/).
-Content that is published to the App Catalog or is no longer relevant will me migrated to the Retired Content folder in the repository.
+The content here is material that is not currently published to the [App Catalog](https://help.sumologic.com/docs/integrations/).
+Content that is published to the App Catalog or is no longer relevant will me migrated to the Retired Content folder in this repository.

 ## Table of Contents
 - [Getting Started](#getting-started)